agster27/unpackerr.github.io/docs/install/windows.md

 - Click the systray icon and select `Config` -> `Edit`.
 - Uncomment `log_file` (remove the `#`) and set it as shown here:
   - `log_file = 'C:\ProgramData\unpackerr\logs\unpackerr.log'`
-- Edit the rest of the config to suit your system and save the file.
+- Edit the rest of the config to suit your system, or [generate one](https://notifiarr.com/unpackerr.php) and save the file.
 - Click the systray icon again and select `Quit`.
 Then open the app again.
 - View the logs by clicking the systray icon and `Logs` -> `View`.
 - Make a shortcut to the application in your Startup menu to run it when you login.